 All meals are made fresh daily and include seasonal fruits and veggies at no charge.

 Every effort is made to provide food and drink free of artificial food colorings, hydrogenated oils, trans fats, and any added sugar or high fructose corn syrup.

 Campers who bring their own snack & lunch to camp will not feel out of place doing so.
 Campers who do bring their own snack and lunch will be given healthy fruit juice and/or ice water free of charge.

-As wonderful as unplugging and playing outside all day can be, a bad sunburn or heat exhaustion can put a big damper on it all.
+As wonderful as unplugging and playing outside all day in the Bay Area weather can be, a bad sunburn or heat exhaustion can put a big damper on it all.
 We ask that you apply a healthy covering of sunscreen in the morning before dropping your child off at camp and make sure you send him/her with a hat.

 Once in our care, our staff will make sure that more sunscreen is applied at morning snack, lunch and during the afternoon break as needed.
 Camp Olympia provides 50 SPF broad spectrum sunscreen that is water resistant, hypoallergenic, greaseless, and noncomedogenic.
 Our sunscreen is free of:

 Please make sure that your child arrives at camp well fed and hydrated so that he/she has the energy needed to jump into morning activities.

 Once at Camp Olympia we take great care to make sure your child stays well hydrated and doesn’t get overheated.
 Your child is free to carry and manage their own water bottle if that is your preference.
 However, water is readily available throughout camp.